2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 #### Reconditioned or used

 The market is full of refurbished business mini-PCs such as *Lenovo ThinkCentre Tiny*, *HP EliteDesk Mini*, or *Dell OptiPlex Micro*.
 These machines are solid, compact, silent, and energy-efficient.
-Their price is well below new, and it's easy to find models equipped with 6th to 10th generation i5/i7 processors with 8 to 16 GB RAM, all for very attractive prices, generally between €70 and €200 depending on configuration.
-In my opinion, this is probably the best option if you're looking for a dedicated machine for your Bitcoin node.
+Their price is well below new, and it's easy to find models equipped with 6th to 10th generation i5/i7 processors and 8 to 16 GB RAM, all for very attractive prices, generally between €70 and €200, depending on the configuration.
+In my opinion, this is likely the best option if you're seeking a dedicated machine for your Bitcoin node.

 ![Image](assets/fr/075.webp)